-Houston is the epicenter of the global energy industry, with an estimated 5 thousand energy related firms doing business here.
-Although oil and gas have been the backbone of the Texas energy sector, today the state leads the U.S. in the use of renewable energy.
+Houston is the epicenter of the global energy industry, with an estimated 5,000 energy-related firms doing business here.
+Although oil and gas have been the backbone of the Texas energy sector, today the state leads the United States in the use of renewable energy.

 We draw from the global community of experts to discuss the economics and geopolitics of energy production, taking a look at supply and demand, and the impact of emerging technologies.

-• Melanie Kenderdine, Nonresident Senior Fellow in the Global Energy Center at the Atlantic Council and former Energy Counselor to the U.S. Secretary of Energy
+• Melanie Kenderdine, Principal of the Energy Futures Initiative and Nonresident Senior Fellow in the Global Energy Center at the Atlantic Council

-We sit down for a conversation on space exploration and science, STEM education, and women’s leadership with the first Hispanic woman in space and Director of NASA Johnson Space Center, Ellen Ochoa.
+We sit down for a conversation on space exploration and science, STEM education, and women’s leadership with Ellen Ochoa, the first Hispanic woman in space and Director of the NASA Johnson Space Center.

-• Ellen Ochoa, Director of the Johnson Space Center, former U.S. astronaut and member of IWF Texas-Houston
+• Ellen Ochoa, Director of the Johnson Space Center, former US Astronaut and member, IWF Texas-Houston

 • Jeanne Meserve, former Anchor and Homeland Security Correspondent at CNN, and former State Department correspondent for ABC